-UCLB is the commercialisation company of UCL and its partner NHS Trusts.
-They bring to market truly world-leading, world-changing technologies, innovations that have a real and positive impact on people’s lives.
-UCLB the access point to the wealth of innovation and intellectual property emanating from UCL and partner hospitals including University College Hospital, Great Ormond Street Hospital, Royal Free Hospital and Moorfields Eye Hospital.
-They offer a number of services to assist the technology development process, from consultancy through to collaborative research, IP licensing and the creation of spinout companies and joint ventures to maximise the commercial potential of new discoveries, materials and processes.
+UCLB is the commercialisation company associated with University College London (UCL) and its partner NHS Trusts.
+It serves as a gateway to the innovative technologies and intellectual property arising from UCL and affiliated hospitals, such as University College Hospital, Great Ormond Street Hospital, Royal Free Hospital, and Moorfields Eye Hospital.
+UCLB is dedicated to bringing to market groundbreaking innovations that positively impact people's lives.
+The company provides a range of services to support the technology development process, including consultancy, collaborative research, intellectual property licensing, and the establishment of spinout companies and joint ventures.
+By facilitating these activities, UCLB aims to maximise the commercial potential of new discoveries, materials, and processes.

 Associate Director (Physical Sciences and Engineering)